Phillip Geissler

-Phillip L. Geissler (March 27, 1974 – July 17, 2022) was a theoretical chemist at UC Berkeley.
-He was the Aldo De Benedictis Distinguished Professor of Chemistry.
+Phillip L. Geissler (March 27, 1974 – July 17, 2022) was a theoretical chemist and the Aldo De Benedictis Distinguished Professor of Chemistry at UC Berkeley.

-Biography
+Geissler contributed to the theory and understanding of water, which he described as "a famously unusual liquid”.
+He was particularly interested in collective fluctuations that dictated kinetics in aqueous solutions, solvation, and ion-specific effects.
+He examined the vibrational spectra of water and the dynamical trajectories of water models and simulated air–water interfaces.
+He further studied the statistical mechanics of biological polymers and heterogeneous materials; explored pathways and guiding principles for nanoscale self-assembly; and developed techniques of model and algorithm development.

+Education

 Geissler was born in 1974 in Ithaca, New York.
 He grew up in Charlottesville and in Richmond, Virginia, graduating from Douglas S. Freeman High School.

-He attended Cornell University as an undergrad from 1992 to 1996.
+Geissler attended Cornell University as an undergrad from 1992 to 1996.
 His senior thesis was titled A Theory for the Dynamics of Polymer Melts.

-After that, he received his masters' degree and PhD from UC Berkeley, graduating in 2000.
+He received his masters' degree and PhD from UC Berkeley, graduating in 2000.
 He was a postdoc at UC Berkeley in 2000 and a postdoc under Eugene Shakhnovich at Harvard in 2001.
 He was also an MIT Science Fellow from 2001 to 2003.
-Finally, he joined UC Berkeley as faculty in 2003, where he became a full professor in 2012.